Quantum-limited discrimination of laser light and thermal light

-For the Kennedy and GK receivers, the strategy for generating the estimator is unchanged, but the photon counting statistics must account for the mixing of the LO beam with the signal beam in the beamsplitter.
-When $\rho_{\rm S} = \rho_{\rm coh}$ mixes with the LO, the output is a displaced coherent state with Poisson statistics.
-When $\rho_{\rm S} = \rho_{\rm th}$ mixing with the coherent state LO generates photon statistics with a Laguerre distribution\cite{Helstrom1976,Alexander1997}.
-Figure \ref{fig:Perr}(a) shows an example of the theoretical and measured error probabilities, as a function of the LO intensity, for three different values of signal strength: $\bar{n}_{\rm S} = 0.02, 0.03$ and $0.05$ photons per mode.
-In fig. \ref{fig:Perr}(a), the data point corresponding to $\bar{n}_{\rm LO} = \bar{n}_{\rm S}$ is the measured error rate $P_{\rm err}^{\rm K}$ for the Kennedy receiver.
+Figure \ref{fig:setup_data}(d) shows the theoretical and measured error probabilities, as a function of the LO intensity, for three different values of signal strength: $\bar{n}_{\rm M} = 0.02, 0.03$ and $0.05$ photons per mode.
+In fig. \ref{fig:Perr}, the data point corresponding to $\bar{n}_{\rm LO} = \bar{n}_{\rm M}$ is the measured error rate for the Kennedy receiver $P_{\rm err}^{\rm K}$.
 As $\bar{n}_{\rm LO}$ is increased the error probability decreases until it reaches a minimum error rate.
-This minimum error $P_{\rm err}^{\rm GK}$ is the operating point for the GK receiver.
+This minimum error $P_{\rm err}^{\rm GK}$ is the optimal operating point for the GK receiver.
 We selected the measured minimum error as the data point corresponding to the theoretically predicted value of $\bar{n}_{\rm LO}$ that yields the minimum error.
 As $\bar{n}_{\rm LO}$ is increased beyond the value achieving $P_{\rm err}^{\rm GK}$, the measured error probability increased more steeply than predicted by the theory (solid curves).
-This is likely due to imperfect phase matching between the LO and the signal, seen previously in \cite{Chen12}.
+This is likely due to imperfect phase matching between the LO and the signal, seen previously in \cite{chen2012optical}.

-The blue diamonds in figure \ref{fig:Perr}(b) are the experimental results $P_{\rm err}^{\rm K}$ for the Kennedy receiver, closely matching the theoretical prediction (solid blue line).
+The blue diamonds in figure \ref{fig:Perr} are the experimental results $P_{\rm err}^{\rm K}$ for the Kennedy receiver, closely matching the theoretical prediction (solid blue line).
 The black diamonds are the experimental results $P_{\rm err}^{\rm GK}$ plotted against the theoretical prediction for the performance of the GK receiver (black solid line).
 The measured $P_{\rm err}^{\rm GK}$ closely matches the theoretical predicted performance of the receiver.
-At higher values of $\bar{n}_{S}$ the measured $P_{\rm err}^{\rm GK}$ deviates from the predicted value slightly, due to the phase mismatch identified between signal and LO identified above.